pong02/bot-help/index.md

-# Envelope and Stamp Inventory Bot
+# AA Personal Assistant

-Welcome to the **Envelope and Stamp Inventory Bot**!
+Welcome to the **AA Personal Assistant Bot**!
 This bot helps you manage your inventory of envelopes and stamps, track usage, and register groups for automated updates.
 Below you'll find detailed instructions for how to interact with the bot.

 ## Features
 - Manage envelope and stamp inventories with ease.